 You Don’t Need a Home to Vote!

 An essential aspect of the National HCH Council’s mission is empowerment.
 Persons experiencing homelessness have been disempowered in many ways, including at the ballot box.
 It is consistent with our roles as service providers and advocates to encourage and facilitate voter registration, education, and engagement.
-It is entirely legal and in fact encouraged in law for nonprofits to register historically disenfanchised groups.
+It is entirely legal and in fact encouraged in law for nonprofits to register historically disenfranchised groups.

 - National Health Care for the Homeless Council Voter Registration and Engagement Slides